Summary

 Like any parenting style, you will need to adapt therapeutic parenting to suit your special circumstances, but generally this approach focuses on:

-- safety, both physical safety and ‘felt’ or perceived safety of the child and others in your family
+- Safety – both physical safety and ‘felt’ or perceived safety of the child and others in your family.

-- high structure/high nurture, which every child needs, but particularly the traumatised child who may have difficulty trusting you and will need consistent boundaries held in place with lots of love and respect so they can learn to feel safe again
+- High structure/high nurture – which every child needs, but particularly the traumatised child who may have difficulty trusting you and will need consistent boundaries held in place with lots of love and respect so they can learn to feel safe again.

-- connected parenting in which you look past the child’s behaviour to what the child is trying to communicate.
-Being playful, accepting, curious and empathic – staying attuned to your child – are all important tools
+- Connected parenting – in which you look past the child’s behaviour to what the child is trying to communicate.
+Being playful, accepting, curious and empathic – staying attuned to your child – are all important tools.

-- intentional parenting in which you have a purposeful parenting plan in place (knowing why you’re using specific parenting tools and strategies)
+- Intentional parenting – in which you have a purposeful parenting plan in place (knowing why you’re using specific parenting tools and strategies).

-- the long-term, because healing may take a long time
+- The long-term – because healing may take a long time.

-- self-care, so you stay physically and mentally strong for as long as the child needs you.
+- Self-care – so you stay physically and mentally strong for as long as the child needs you.

 Read more about therapeutic parenting and helping children cope with traumatic events.

 And remember, as a foster carer you’re playing a crucial role in a child’s life.
-Watch these real-life stories of rewarding foster caring experiences:

 Looking after yourself when fostering a child who has experienced trauma